 Note: SQL Recovery offers you to select the file save location either on the hard drive or external storage devices.

 - Once database file backup is complete, click Ok.

 Note: To select another database file, click on Stop to halt scan immediately.

 Note: It would take time proportional to the file size, to complete the recovery/backup.

 SQL Server database backup has completed successfully, and we’d suggest keeping that file updated and safely stored.

 As “Precaution is Better than Cure,” it is quite better to prevent database corruption.
-But if you’re specifically looking for something robust to deal with various database issues such as, how to restore master database in SQL server, recover database from suspect mode, how to import SQL server 2008 database to SQL server 2014, and more then, Kernel for SQL Database Recovery is the best solution you can find.
+But if you’re specifically looking for something robust to deal with various database issues such as, how to restore master database in SQL server, recover database from suspect mode, how to import SQL server 2008 database to SQL server 2014, and more then, SQL Database Recovery is the best solution you can find.